 The world does not work in such terms.
 If you remove God from the picture, then there is no arbiter of what defines good and evil.
 Even God’s terms are spurious considering some of the passages in the Old Testament.

 The reality is more nuanced than we care to imagine.
 Sometimes, good people are compelled to commit evil acts for one reason or another.

 Maybe they were coerced, maybe they snapped.
-There are a multitude of reasons, but not everyone who commits a heinous crime can be defined as evil.
+There’s a multitude of reasons, but not everyone who commits a heinous crime can be defined as evil.

 Dostoyevsky is asking us to think about our definitions of good and evil.
 Are men born evil?
 Do they have a natural inclination towards either good or evil?
 Or does society compel them to go in one direction or the other?

 The society we live in is reflective of the collective.
 History has shown us that people with the best intentions can commit the most despicable atrocities.

 A realisation that good and evil are fluid characteristics and not easily definable is necessary in a world that is more nuanced and complicated than we realise.